-- To be eligible for a cougar management removal permit (permit), the participant must be a Washington resident dog hunter (i.e., owns and hunts with dogs that are capable of detecting, tracking and treeing a cougar) who possesses a valid big game license with cougar as a species option.
+- To be eligible for a cougar management removal permit (permit), the participant must be a Washington resident dog hunter (i.e., owns and hunts with dogs capable of detecting, tracking, and treeing a cougar).
 The permit holder must use dogs while participating in a cougar management removal.

 - Individuals eligible for participation in a cougar management removal will be randomly selected from the participant list.

 - This is a public safety cougar removal administrated by a WDFW designated coordinator.
 Individuals on the participant list will be contacted on an as-needed basis to conduct removals in portions of GMUs.
 Not all individuals on the participant list will be contacted in a given year.

 - A valid big game hunting license which includes cougar as a species option is required to hunt cougar.

 - It is unlawful to kill or possess spotted cougar kittens or adult cougars accompanied by spotted kittens.
 Individuals selected for a public safety cougar removal permit may take one cougar per permit.

 - Any person who takes a cougar must notify the department within twenty-four hours of kill (excluding legal state holidays) and provide the hunter's name, the date and location of kill, and the sex of animal.
 The raw pelt of a cougar must be sealed by an authorized department employee within seventy-two hours of the notification of kill.
 Any person who takes a cougar must present the cougar skull, in such a manner that teeth and biological samples can be extracted, to an authorized department employee at the time of sealing.

 - 2018 cougar management removals will occur in the following Game Management Unit(s) (GMUs).
 Hunting cougar with the aid of dogs outside of the removal area is unlawful.